-Dr Anne Rees is a David Myers Research Fellow in History at La Trobe University.
+Dr Yves Rees is a David Myers Research Fellow in History at La Trobe University.
 They are a historian of Australia in the world, with particular interests in gender, modernity, mobility and whiteness.
-You can follow Anne on Twitter at @AnneLRees
+You can follow Yves on Twitter at @AnneLRees

 Q: Tell us a little about your background.